Donate

 Transportation to and from ARM, a warm meal for the night, an atmosphere of hospitality and fellowship, a place to sleep, and breakfast in the morning.
 We will provide all cots and linens.

-What times does Room in the Inn run?
+What are the times that Room in the Inn runs daily?

 How many volunteers are needed to successfully host Room in the Inn?

-We always encourage churches to get as many people involved as possible.
-We promise you that you will be blessed more as a result of serving than the blessing you give to those you serve.
+We always encourage churches to get as many people in their congregations involved as possible.
+We believe you will be blessed more as a result of serving than the blessing you give to those you serve.
 Room in the Inn will give your congregants the chance to break down stereotypes of homelessness and get to know people on an individual level, all while you faithfully obey Jesus’ command to welcome strangers (cf. Matt.
 25:30-41).
 Though some larger churches may have 40 people come out to volunteer, most have about 10-15, and others are even able to do everything with only 5 people.
 If you have transportation, food, and two adult men to stay the night, you’re covered.

 Is Room in the Inn safe for my church?
 What kind of insurance is needed?

-In twelve years of doing Room in the Inn, we have never had a major incident take place at a church.
-ARM staff does alcohol and substance abuse screenings at our facility, so no one will come to your church intoxicated.
+Thankfully, we have never had a major incident take place at any church hosting site!
+As a preventative measure, ARM staff requires our guests to complete alcohol and substance abuse screenings at our facility prior to their arrival at your church.
 The guests that you serve will be extremely gracious for what they receive and do not want to hurt the integrity of the program.
-Most of the men who participate in Room in the Inn police themselves since one guest will not let another ruin it for him.
+We’ve even found that the guests who participate in Room in the Inn keep a close check on one another since one guest doesn’t want to risk letting another guest ruin their opportunity for shelter.
 As for insurance, your standard liability insurance for normal church meetings should be fine.
 Though the men stay the night, Room in the Inn is just considered a church event like any other.
 ARM also provides standard safety protocols during each congregation’s orientation.

 Do we need to provide showers to do Room in the Inn?